-The Marine Corps Marathon (MCM) is a Gold certified event, the highest level awarded by the Council for Responsible Sport for being socially and environmentally responsible as a world-class running event.
-The MCM has been recognized for enacting best practices becoming the largest marathon at the time to earn this distinction among environmentally-conscious sporting events.
+The Marine Corps Marathon (MCM) earned gold certification, by the Council for Responsible Sport for being socially and environmentally responsible as a world-class running event.
+The MCM was recognized for enacting best practices becoming the largest marathon at the time to earn this distinction among environmentally-conscious sporting events.

 The MCM was awarded Silver-level certification in 2009 and again in 2011.
-The Council awards certification every two years.
+The Council awards certification every three years.

-In conjunction with Arlington County’s Solid Waste Bureau, 7.33 tons of trash was collected at the MCM.
-Nearly 1,540 pounds of banana and orange peels were collected from runners for composting, while 7,000 plastic jugs and 2,200 cardboard boxes were recycled, preventing those items from going to a landfill.
+In conjunction with Arlington County’s Solid Waste Bureau, nearly 1,500 pounds of banana and orange peels were collected from runners for composting.
+In an effort to reduce utilization of landfills, 10,760 plastic jugs and 2,830 cardboard boxes were recycled.

 In addition, the MCM and its partners collected 7.46 tons of clothing that were cleaned and donated to local Arlington and Washington, DC-area shelters following the Marathon.
 Also during MCM Weekend, visitors of the Health & Fitness Expo were encouraged to retire their high-mileage running shoes by donating them at the event.
 The MCM collected 650 pounds of shoes and delivered them to a program that provides providing running shoes to those in need in the United States and around the globe.